kimdah/Computational-physics/project2/README.txt

 $ python plot7.py

-To save and show the results for task 7.
+To show the results for task 7 and save the plots in pdf files named: x_vs_eigvecn=10.pdf and x_vs_eigvecn=100.pdf